StuartsProjects/GPSTutorial/GPS performance comparisons/Readme.md

 ![Picture 1](Pictures/GPS1A.jpg)

-And the respective plots from U-center were are shown below, GPS 3 is a Ublox6M tested with the large ceramic patch antenna (3A) and the smaller one which is sometimes used (3B).
+And the respective plots from U-center were are shown below, GPS 3 is a UBLOX6M tested with the large ceramic patch antenna (3A) and the smaller one which is sometimes used (3B).

 <br><br>

-#### 1 - Ublox 8M GPS
+#### 1 - UBLOX 8M GPS
 Often used on quad copters and similar.
 <br><br>

 * With 25mm ceramic patch antenna.
-* Fix time from cold, xx seconds.
+* Fix time from cold, 46 seconds.
-* Current whilst acquiring fix, xxmA to xxmA.
+* Current whilst acquiring fix, 34mA to 50mA.
-* Current after fix acquired, xxmA to xxmA.
+* Current after fix acquired, 38mA to 50mA.
 * Total Tracker Power in 24 hours, 10 minute fixes, 21.5mAhr
 * GPS Power in 24 hours, 10 minute fixes, 19.3mAhr
 * Tracker battery life AA Alkalines 133 days